heyx3/K1LL/README.md

 Portions of this software (including but not limited to the "AssImpTestWorld" class) make use of the Open Asset Import Library (http://assimp.sourceforge.net/main_license.html).
 All rights reserved.

 Portions of this software (including but not limited to the "world" system and anything that uses it) make use of the GLEW library (http://glew.sourceforge.net/credits.html).
 All rights reserved.

-Portions of this software (including but not limited to the "RiftTestWorld" class) make use of the Oculus Rift SDK (https://developer.oculus.com/licenses/license-3.2/).
-All rights reserved.

 Portions of this software (including but not limited to the "Serialization" system and anything that uses it) make use of the TinyXML library (https://github.com/leethomason/tinyxml2).
 All rights reserved.